 - To attract bright middle and high school students to Stevens Institute of Technology

-An awards ceremony was held Saturday, June 9 to recognize the winners.
+An awards ceremony will be held on Saturday, June 8, 2019 to recognize the top scorers in each grade.

 Ways to Prepare

-- Sample problems from the past Stevens Math Olympiads
+- Sample problems from past Stevens Math Olympiads

 - The Mathematical Circles Library, which contains a number of volumes on problem solving for various grade levels.
 These books are not free, but many are reasonably priced.